pbayer/ProcessFlows.jl/README.md

 Since **product** can mean different things, it can simulate production, project, customer or even patient flow …

-### Notebooks

-- [03 Simulation of Production Systems](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/03%20Simulation%20of%20Production%20Systems.ipynb) describes the main assumptions implemented in `Pflow`.
-- [04 Variation in Projects and Production](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/04%20Variation%20in%20Projects%20and%20Production.ipynb) describes, how `PFlow` treats variation.
-- [05 Parametrization of Production Systems](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/05%20Parametrization%20of%20Production%20Systems.ipynb) describes, why it is possible to parametrize simulations of production systems and projects by simple lists.
-- [06 The use of graphs in PFlow](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/06%20The%20use%20of%20graphs%20in%20PFlow.ipynb) is the 1st demonstration of the `PFlow` prototype in a notebook.
-- [07 First PFlow benchmarks](https://github.com/pbayer/PFlow.jl/blob/master/docs/notebooks/07%20First%20PFlow%20benchmarks.ipynb) is the first benchmark of the `PFlow` prototype.

 ### Simple approach

 `PFlow` provides a model kit for basic entities of production systems like